 Nowadays almost everyone has a smartphone, and while it has become an essential part of our daily lives, it also often holds some conversations and data that we’d like to keep private.
 Even if these conversations and images aren’t outright illegal, they may not be something we’d want to share with the world.
 Sometimes these texts and pictures do cross a line and become illegal, but as long as nobody accesses your phone, you should be fine.

-But what happens if you’re stopped by a police offer who thinks you were texting behind the wheel or who wants to check your phone to see where you bought that baggie of marijuana?
+But what happens if you’re stopped by a police officer who thinks you were texting behind the wheel or who wants to check your phone to see where you bought that baggie of marijuana?
 Can they legally check your phone or force you to unlock your device?
 The answer is more complicated than you may think.

 Unlocking Your Cell Phone For Police

 We decided to write this blog after reading a story about a man in Florida who had quite the ordeal after refusing to unlock his phone for police officers.
 In that story, William Montanez was stopped by police for a small-time traffic violation when police asked about the smell of marijuana in his car.
-He admitted to having a joint, and during a eventual search of the vehicle they found two small bottles of what they believed to be THC oil (a felony in Florida) and a firearm in the glove box (which enhanced his felony THC oil possession charge).
+He admitted to having a joint, and during an eventual search of the vehicle they found two small bottles of what they believed to be THC oil (a felony in Florida) and a firearm in the glove box (which enhanced his felony THC oil possession charge).
 Police also confiscated two cell phones, and on one lock screen a text message appeared that read “OMG, did they find it?”

 Officers demanded the passwords to the cell phones, saying they’d get a warrant if he refused.
 Montanez believed they were going to search for evidence against him, and he also had photos of his girlfriend on his phone that he didn’t want police viewing, so he refused.
 He was thrown in jail for drug and weapon possession, but was bailed out shortly thereafter.
 Five days after his release, police approached him with warrants for the passcodes, but again he refused.
 A judge ordered him locked up for contempt, and he served 44 days in jail before the THC, gun and contempt charges were dropped.
 He did plead guilty to a misdemeanor possession charge.